vtex/affiliates/docs/README.md

 ## Props

-There a two specific component types with props that must be configured for properly functioning.
+There a two specific component types with props that must be configured to work properly.

 #### `affiliate-validator` and `affiliate-profile-validator` props